CONSULTATION FEE RANGE

 As part of the Medical Marijuana Act, a list of 32 dispensaries located in eight zones became available in February 2019.
 Suite 443 had the honor of becoming the first dispensary approved to operate in Arkansas.
 It opened in May 2019.
-At the time of writing, there are 33 dispensaries currently in Arkansas.
+The state’s MMJ law caps the maximum number of dispensaries at 40.
 At present, this figure has yet to be reached.

 Once I Have My MMJ Card, Can I Grow Marijuana?

 Registered patients and their caregivers cannot grow their cannabis in Arkansas.
 However, there is a little-known provision to consider.
 You can apply to the Department of Health for a Hardship Cultivation Certificate.
 You can grow marijuana in Arkansas if you have this certificate.

 Is There a Reciprocity Agreement?

 Yes!
 If you are a registered patient in another state and have a valid MMJ card, you can obtain cannabis from a licensed dispensary when visiting Arkansas.
 The fee for visiting patients is $50.
 It is non-refundable and enables you to buy MMJ in the state for 30 days.